CLI Reference

 describe

-Describe schema + manifest summary for a database.
+Describe schema plus the current committed graph summary for a database.

 If db.default_path is set in nanograph.toml, --db can be omitted.

---type filters the output down to a single node or edge type.
+--type filters the output down to a single node or edge type. --verbose expands the human table view with graph version, schema hash, type IDs, dataset versions, and dataset paths.
 JSON output includes agent-facing schema metadata such as description, instruction, derived key properties, unique properties, relationship summaries, and edge endpoint keys.

 schema-diff